dreamfactorysoftware/platform-wiki/Python-Tracker.md

 <a name="set-screen-res" />
 ### 3.2.1 Set screen resolution with `set_screen_resolution()`

-If your Python code has access to the device"s screen resolution, then you can pass this in to Snowplow too:
+If your Python code has access to the device"s screen resolution, then you can pass this in to DreamFactory too:

 ```python
 t.set_screen_resolution( {{WIDTH}}, {{HEIGHT}} )